shams-nahid/My-Daily-AWS-Study/public/security/01 Security Threat.md

 - Use to prevent the `DDoS` attack

+## AWS GuardDuty

+- Thread detection service
+- Used to monitor malicious activity and protect from unauthorized activities

+## AWS Firewall Manager

+- Used to manage the `AWS WAF` and `AWS Shield`

 ## Encryption On Flight (SSL)

 - When a data is sending to server over internet, it is encrypted and only the server knows how to decrypt